 - Trip Excludes

-The tour involves 255km of cycling over a 9-day span and offers a mixture of other wonderful activities like wine tasting, sightseeing, olive oil tasting, and relaxing on the beach.
+This tour sample involves 255km of cycling (or car with private driver) over a 9-day span and offers a mixture of other wonderful activities like wine tasting, sightseeing, olive oil tasting, and relaxing on the beach.
 It’s a perfect tour for active travelers who want to experience the best that Sicily has to offer in a fun and exciting way.

 No details found.